-Bangkok, the capital of Thailand, is a favourite among remote workers for good reason.
+Bangkok, the capital of Thailand, is a favourite among remote workers and digital nomads for good reason.
 Set in the heart of Southeast Asia, the city blends buzzing street life, rich cultural landmarks and everyday ease.
 If you’re considering it as a working base, you’ll find fast and reliable internet speeds, lots of accommodation choices and plenty of co-working spots and cafes.
 With everything from night markets such as Chatuchak and Rod Fai, temples like Wat Pho and Wat Arun, to rooftop bars and riverside hangouts, it’s a place full of energy where you can get work done and truly absorb the vibe.

 Popular areas to stay for working remotely in Bangkok include Ari, Ekkamai and Thonglor.